VectorChat/chunking_subnet/docs/validator.md

 curl -sSL https://raw.githubusercontent.com/VectorChat/chunking_subnet/main/setup.sh | bash
 ```

+Then, setup _Lucid_, our relay mining prevention mechanism, by following the instructions [here](./lucid/setup.md). _Lucid_ is required for running a validator and runs
+as a separate group of services.

 To run the validator issue the following command after setting your OpenAI API key in the environment variable (brackets indicate optional arguments):

 ```bash